dstl/Stone-Soup/docs/source/auto_demos/Cell_Tracking.rst

 Introduction
 ------------
 Tracking cellular movement within biological imagery is a complex task.
-In this demo we are using StoneSoup to track cells in confocal transmitted light imagery.
+In this demo we are using Stone Soup to track cells in confocal transmitted light imagery.
 Utilising tracking to be able to analyse single cell data over time from frame based population data increases the utility of the data set.
 It allows for the characteristics of individual cells to be monitored throughout the time course, providing an additional dimension to the data set for analyses.
-This demo shows how StoneSoup can be utilised for tracking of the cells.
+This demo shows how Stone Soup can be utilised for tracking of the cells.
 A number of packages in Python are available to generate morphological metrics from the segmented datasets.